-During the nine months ended September 30, 2005 we sold our investment in a publicly-held company accounted for under FASB Statement No. 115, Accounting for Certain Investments in Debt and Equity Securities, for \$5.7 million, resulting in a realized gain of \$2.8 million.
-At September 30, 2005, the carrying value of our long-term investments consisted of equity investments in two privately-held companies accounted for under the cost method and the fair value of warrants to purchase common stock of one public company accounted for under FASB Statement No. 133, Accounting for Derivative Instruments and Hedging Activities.
+At March 31, 2006 and December 31, 2005, the carrying value of our long-term investments consisted of an equity investment in one privately-held company accounted for under the cost method, and the fair value of warrants to purchase common stock of one publicly-held company accounted for under FASB Statement No. 133, Accounting for Derivative Instruments and Hedging Activities.